We care about always providing you with an exceptional service. However, there may be a time when you’re not happy with us or our services.

 If You’re Not Satisfied

-If you’re not fully satisfied with the way we handled your complaint, or we haven’t resolved it completely, please send your complaint by email or post to our Customer Support at the addresses shown above.
-Once we’ve received your complaint, we’ll acknowledge it within 48 hours and aim to respond to you within 10 working days.
+If you’re not fully satisfied with the way we handled your complaint, or we haven’t resolved it completely, please send your complaint by email or post to our Customer Services team at the addresses shown above.
+Once we’ve received your complaint, we’ll acknowledge it within 2 working days and aim to respond to you within 10 working days.